Some of the best salmon fishing we’ve found in Alaska; only 8 guests a week!

 Game on!
 We made arrangements with Phil to operate an abbreviated king and silver season in 2018 – two to four anglers maximum per week – and the fishing was just like Mike experienced the year before.
 The chinook fishing was off the charts, and the coho season just as ridiculously good.

-So what’s in store for 2019?
-First, we are moving the lodge to a more central location, on excellent home water; guests will now have great fishing just a short boat ride away.
-The new location will also give us quick access to the aforementioned private water fishery (a 15-minute flight), as well as another exceptional river only a 5-minute flight away.
+In 2019 Phil built a brand new lodge in a more central location, on excellent home water; guests now have great fishing just a short boat ride away.
+The new location gives us quick access to the aforementioned private water fishery (a 15-minute flight), as well as another exceptional river only a 10-minute flight away.
 Having the home water is huge, as it means anglers will always be fishing great water, even if weather keeps them from flying.
-The new lodge will be limited to 8 anglers a week in four brand new cabins, each with its own private bathroom and shower, and the rate includes the round trip air charters between the town of King Salmon and the lodge.
-In 2020, Phil will add another four cabins and offer single private accommodations for each angler.
-Each day, half of the lodge guests will be flying to one of the other regional, salmon-filled rivers, where boats are used to access miles of prime fish habitat.
+The new lodge is limited to 8 anglers a week in four brand new cabins, each with its own private bathroom and shower, and the rate includes the round trip air charters between the town of King Salmon and the lodge.
+WEATHER PERMITTING guests will on some days be flying to one of the other regional, salmon-filled rivers, where boats are used to access miles of prime fish habitat.
 The other anglers will depart from the lodge via boats, fishing miles of the home water.

-We are also adding four Grand Slam Weeks between king and silver season.
-These weeks are offered at a substantially reduced rate and specifically target ocean-bright chum salmon, trophy-sized Dolly Varden, rainbow trout, and grayling.
+Grand Slam Weeks between king and silver season: These weeks are offered at a substantially reduced rate and specifically target ocean-bright chum salmon, large Dolly Varden, rainbow trout, and grayling.
 These weeks are perfect for fly fishers, families and young anglers wanting lots of action on big, ocean-bright salmon, as well as a mixed bag of other species in the event they grow tired of hauling in savage-fighting chums.

-Not included in your Lava Creek Lodge package are Alaska State Sport Fishing License ($70) and King Salmon Stamp (only needed in June and July, $45) available online; fly fishing equipment (though there is some at the lodge if need be); gratuities; alcohol (wine and/or beer served with dinner - otherwise BYOB).
+Alaska State Sport Fishing License and King Salmon Stamp (the latter only needed in June and July) available online to purchase before your trip, fly fishing equipment (though there is some at the lodge if need be), gratuities, alcohol (limited wine and beer - otherwise BYOB, usually purchased in Anchorage or brought from home), and items of a personal nature.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.